-Make the most of your basil plants by learning how to cut basil so you’ll have full luscious plants to harvest all season long.
+Learn how to cut basil so you’ll have full luscious plants to harvest all season long.
 Use this technique when you need basil in a recipe or you’re pruning your plant for optimum growth.

-The key is to trim, cut or pinch your basil early and keep at it throughout the season.
+The key is to trim or cut your basil early and keep at it throughout the season.
 This will force the plant to grow extra stems – one cut stem will be replaced by two new stems.
 And, in a few weeks you’ll be able to trim those back and double your stems again.
 See where this is going?!
 By forcing the plant to focus on producing new stems and leaves, it won’t produce flowers or seeds as quickly.
 More branches and less flowers equals more basil for you!

 How to Cut Basil

 Start from the top of the stem and work your way down until you find a spot where two sets of new leaves are growing.
 Just above this intersection is where you cut using scissors or gardening shears.
 Later in the season, when you have more branches, repeat this process on each branch.
 Always cutting the top crown.

 Here’s a short video showing you exactly how to do it.
 Followed by some photos.